 Health plan strategies to identify, prioritize, and educate the most vulnerable still needing COVID-19 vaccination:

-- These COVID-19 dashboards commonly include member data points such as: vaccination status, complex/chronic conditions, COVID-19 diagnoses, hospitalizations, ICU stays, race, ethnicity, age, gender, spoken language, income status, and homebound status.
+- These COVID-19 dashboards commonly include member data points such as: vaccination status, complex/chronic conditions, COVID-19 diagnoses, hospitalizations, intensive care unit stays, race, ethnicity, age, gender, spoken language, income status, and homebound status.

 - One plan works closely with their health economics team and their state to review weekly updates on how many and which of their members, by product type, are vaccinated, sick, or hospitalized.

-- To additionally identify health disparities as part of the risk stratification process, some plans incorporate the CDC Social Vulnerability Index, Community Needs Index (CNI), or the California Healthy Places Index.
-These databases help health plans identify and map those communities likely needing support during natural disasters or pandemics due to poverty, insufficient access to transportation, crowded housing, cultural barriers, and other factors.
+- To additionally identify health disparities as part of the risk stratification process, some plans incorporate the CDC Social Vulnerability Index,1 Community Needs Index 2 or the California Healthy Places Index.3 These databases help health plans identify and map those communities likely needing support during natural disasters or pandemics due to poverty, insufficient access to transportation, crowded housing, cultural barriers, and other factors.